 You need to ensure that you optimize your website for local search so that potential customers can find you easily when looking for local products and services in your area.
 And one of the most important elements of search engine optimization (SEO) is discovering the best keywords for your local market.

 When people search online, they use specific keywords or phrases to find what they are looking for.
-By including the right keywords on your website, you can increase the chances of appearing at the top of search engine results pages (SERPs).
+Including the right keywords on your website can increase the chances of appearing at the top of search engine results pages (SERPs).

 This means that potential customers searching for products or services in your local area are more likely to come across your website and visit your business.
 Therefore, doing local keyword research for your market is crucial if you want to increase traffic and attract more customers.